ashahzad2/Bio-python-Pipeline-Project/README.md

 -	To compare to other strains, assemble these transcriptome reads.

--	All code comments found in main folder.
+-	All code and its comments found in main folder.

 Commands: